enum-class/EventBus/README.md

 ```
 But After this change there is not improvment and the reason is current bottle-neck is in single thread consumer side.
 I will try multi-consumer mode.

+##### 2. As mentioned in section 1, we have problem in reader thread, so according to profiler we have spend considreable amount of time in vtable find of related to process function of events.
+As events are one layer polymorphicy call process function, I have expected compiler optimized them out, but ot is wrong expectation.
+So we will try static polymorphism or pass static function and use plain struct as events.